-EU Blue Card; Issuance
+EU Blue Card; Application

 The EU Blue Card is a distinct residence title for the pursuit of highly qualified gainful employment.
 Access to the labor market has been made easier for non-EU citizens with an academic or equivalent level of qualification seeking to take up gainful employment in Germany.

 Notably to encourage the immigration of highly qualified professionals to pursue gainful employment in Germany, the EU Blue Card was introduced on August 1st, 2012.

 The EU Blue Card is a residence title which largely corresponds to a residence permit, which is why the regulations applicable to residence permits shall also be applied to EU Blue Cards on a regular basis.

 EU Blue Cards are available to foreign nationals who have successfully completed a university degree program.
 In cases where a foreign national's university degree is not a degree awarded by a German university, the degree either has to have been officially recognized or has to be comparable to a German university degree.
 Recognition or establishment of comparability may even be done before entering Germany.

 As the second prerequisite for award of an EU blue Card, the foreign national needs to present either an employment contract or a binding job offer paying a specific minimum salary.
 The minimum salary level is set annually and can be obtained from the internet offerings by the German Federal Department of the Interior (see "Related Links").
 For 2016 the minimum salary level is 49,600 EUR.
 In cases where the minimum salary level is reached, the EU Blue Card may also be awarded without the German Federal Employment Agency's (Bundesagentur für Arbeit) consent.